Philosophy

 People - in relationships - are the heartbeat of your organization and there are two types of relationships we need to pay attention to:

-• Relationships to each other (Human Chemistry)
+• Relationships with each other (Human Chemistry)

-I call this organizational chemistry.
+I call this value chemistry.

 What we’ll do: